-The payments and benefits provided under the executive agreements in connection with a change in control may not be eligible for a federal income tax deduction for the Company pursuant to Section 280G of the Code.
+The payments and benefits provided under the executive agreements in effect as of July 31, 2014, in connection with a change in control may not be eligible for a federal income tax deduction for the Company pursuant to Section 280G of the Code.
 These payments and benefits also may be subject to an excise tax under Section 4999 of the Code.
-If the payments or benefits payable to Mr. Ryu, Ms. Blasing or Ms. Hung in connection with a change in control would be subject to the excise tax on golden parachutes imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to such officer.
+If the payments or benefits payable to Messrs.
+Ryu, Polelle, or Roza or Mses.
+Blasing or Hung in connection with a change in control would be subject to the excise tax on golden parachutes imposed under Section 4999 of the Code, then those payments or benefits will be reduced if such reduction would result in a higher net after-tax benefit to such officer.